Where to See Tulips in Ottawa During the Canadian Tulip Festival

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission.
 Read the full disclosure policy here.

 Each May for more than half a century, the city of Ottawa has come to life with hundreds of thousands of colorful tulips.
-Canada's capital celebrates the Canadian Tulip Festival for 3 weeks each year, drawing thousands of international visitors who want to see the blooms and enjoy springtime in Ottawa.
+Canada's capital celebrates the Canadian Tulip Festival each year, drawing thousands of international visitors who want to see the blooms and enjoy springtime in Ottawa.

 I myself was intrigued by this festival when I first read about it — a city decked out in tulips of all shapes and colors?
 What could possibly be better for this photography lover?